Statistics List

 Besides, MIA, as a regulatory body for the accountancy profession, has a role in ensuring compliance and effective implementation of AMLA requirements from its members, specifically members who are reporting institutions (RIs) carrying out the activities as outlined under Paragraph 9 of the First Schedule of the Anti-Money Laundering, Anti- Terrorism Financing and Proceeds of Unlawful Activities Act 2001 (AMLA).

-During the financial period from 1 Jul 2024 to 31 Dec 2024, PRD conducted eleven (11) joint examinations with Bank Negara Malaysia (BNM) to assess the members’ compliance with the key requirements of AML/CFT.
+During the financial year from 1 Jul 2024 to 30 Jun 2025, PRD conducted eleven (11) joint examinations with Bank Negara Malaysia (BNM) to assess the members’ compliance with the key requirements of AML/CFT/CPF.
 The results of our joint examinations are as follows:

-- Two (2) firms fully met the regulatory requirements;
+• Two (2) firms fully met all assessed requirements;

-- Six (6) firms were required to submit a progress report on fully implemented approved action plans within four (4) months after receiving the final report from MIA/BNM; and
+• Six (6) firms were partially compliant with assessed requirements and required to submit an approved action plan and a progress report on its full implementation within four months from receiving the report card from MIA/BNM; and